|

-Baked Batata Harra (Spicy Lebanese Potatoes) – A Flavorful Vegan Delight The Best Of 2025
+Baked Batata Harra Recipe (Spicy Lebanese Potatoes)

 Golden and crispy Baked Batata Harra (spicy Lebanese potatoes) in a serving bowl, garnished with fresh cilantro and showing the vibrant colors of the dish.
 Vegan side dish.